 Without checking our reviews, you risk buying an electric fan that's a pain to set up and use and won't do its job effectively.
-And, as our expert reviews prove, spending big on a product isn't a guarantee of quality.
+And, as our expert reviews prove, spending big on a product doesn't guarantee you a quality product.